 Next, I implemented a unifying palette of color block backgrounds to create an overarching family-of-brands feel across all imagery.
 The assets were also designed with breathing room for copy and additional product integration.

 And finally, I styled the imagery to convey “rich taste appeal” without requiring excessive post-production.
-Since this called for a level of splashy, crumby, and messy imperfection, I chose to use high-resolution / high-speed video to capture the wide spectrum of action and static shots.
+Since this called for a level of splashy, crumby, and messy imperfection, I chose to use high-resolution / ultra high-speed video to capture the wide spectrum of action and static shots.

 • • •